UNITED STATES

 Leases

 At inception of a contract, we determine if a contract meets the definition of a lease.
 We determine if the contract conveys the right to control the use of an identified asset for a period of time.
-We assess throughout the period of use whether we have both of the following: (i) the right to obtain substantially all of the economic benefits from use of the identified asset, and (ii) the right to direct the use of the identified asset.
+We assess throughout the period of use whether we have both of the following: (i) the right to obtain substantially all the economic benefits from use of the identified asset, and (ii) the right to direct the use of the identified asset.
 This determination is reassessed if the terms of the contract are changed.
 Leases are classified as operating or finance leases based on the terms of the lease agreement and certain characteristics of the identified asset.
 Right-of-use assets and lease liabilities are recognized at the lease commencement date based on the present value of the future lease payments less any lease incentives received.
 At the lease commencement date, the discount rate implicit in the lease is used to discount the lease liability if readily determinable.
 If not readily determinable or leases do not contain an implicit rate, our incremental borrowing rate is used as the discount rate.
 Our policy is to not record leases with an original term of twelve months or less within the condensed consolidated balance sheets and we recognize lease expense for these short-term leases on a straight-line basis over the lease term.

 Certain lease agreements may require us to pay additional amounts for taxes, insurance, maintenance, and other expenses, which are generally referred to as non-lease components.
 Such variable non-lease components are treated as variable lease payments and recognized in the period in which the obligation for these payments is incurred.
 Variable lease components and variable non-lease components are not measured as part of the right-of-use asset and liability.
 Only when lease components and their associated non-lease components are fixed are they accounted for as a single lease component and are recognized as part of a right-of-use asset and liability.
 Total contract consideration is allocated to the fixed lease and non-lease component.
 This policy election applies consistently to all asset classes under lease agreements.